LesFerch/WinSetView/Manual.md

 The **Group by** and **Sort by** options apply to any view.
 Their current settings are shown on the main screen, but you must use the **Columns** button to change them.

 You can group by any property in ascending or descending order, or turn off grouping altogether, which will be displayed as *(None)*.
-Sorting can be set on anywhere from one to four properties.
+Sorting can be set on one or more properties.
 A plus sign indicates ascending order and a minus sign indicates descending order.

 The **⚙ (Options)** button allows you to select a _different_ view for File Open/Save dialogs.
 For example, if you have set **List** as your default view, but want **Details** in File Open/Save dialogs, this is where you would set that up.